suchacat/equinox/README.md

 # <img width="36" src="assets/equinox.svg"> equinox
-Equinox is a stupid runtime for Roblox on Linux that uses LXC containers to run (y)our beloved lego game.
+Equinox is a runtime for Roblox on Linux that uses LXC containers to run (y)our beloved lego game.

 # Progress
 - [X] Get a container running